Consider the following situations and decide whether or not an academic integrity violation has occurred.

 1. Student A collaborates with Student B on a nursing cohort assignment.
 Student A takes Student B's assignment and uses it as her own for another class.
 Student B did not authorize Student A to use the assignments.

 Answer: Yes, a violation has occurred.
 Both students are in violation for collaborating on an assignment without express permission from the instructor.
-Student B is also in violation of the Code of Conduct for cheating and plagiarism (specifically, presenting work that has been prepared by someone other than herself).
+Student B is also in violation of the Code of Conduct for cheating.
+The following policies would apply to one or both students:

 2. A student buys a test bank booklet with all the answers to the course assignments.
 The student proceeds to sell the test bank and collect funds for the test bank.